ahuggel/SwissRailwayClock/docs/README.md

 Voilà.

 [^5]: Due to memory constraints, legacy watches have only four indicators, which are individually turned on or off (Heart rate, Recovery time, Steps, Calories).
 The quickest way to make changes to this would be to replace one of these existing indicators with a new one.

+## Adding a new Application Setting

+Application settings are managed by class ```Config```.
+A global instance of that class (```config```) maintains the settings and related information.
+It synchronises the selected menu options to [persistent storage] and makes them available across the app.
+Throughout the app, settings are generally identified and referred to by an enum value (e.g., ```I_PRESSURE_UNIT```).
+The existing settings are grouped into toggle items (configurations that are either on or off), list items (where the user selects an option from a list) and settings with a time picker (to set the start and end time of dark or dimmer mode).
+The [on-device menu] implements three different types of Connect IQ menu items: ```ToggleMenuItem``` for toggle items, ```MenuItem``` for simple list items and ```IconMenuItem``` for list items with an icon, and uses a basic time [picker] for the user to configure dark/dimmer mode start and end times.

+Introducing new toggle or list items and adding them to the settings menu is straightforward (altough not overly object-oriented - see [Optimizations](#optimizations) above) and requires changes like the following:

+In `source-*/Config.mc`
+- Add an enum name for the new setting to `enum Item`;
+- Add a symbol for the new setting, at the same position in the array, to `_itemSymbols`;
+- Add a (two letter) label for the new setting, also at the same position in the array, to `_itemLabels`;
+- For list items, add a list of options to the `_options` array.
+Again, the position within the array is critical;
+- Toggle items have a default value set in the local variable `defaults` in `Config.initialize()`.

+In `resources*/strings/strings.xml`
+- Add string resources for the new symbols, which will be shown in the menu.

+In `source-*/Settings.mc`
+- Add a menu item for the new setting to the menu in `SettingsView.buildMenu()`.
+Use `SettingsView.addToggleMenuItem()` for toggle items and `SettingsView.addMenuItem()` for simple list items (without an icon);
+- Add a call to delete the item to `SettingsView.deleteMenu()`.

+This introduces a new setting, which is synchronised to persistent storage, appears in the on-device menu, and can be accessed from anywhere in the app.

+The [code changes for the Pressure Unit setting](https://github.com/ahuggel/SwissRailwayClock/commit/d0435107df276390f4d5a07e48e8e978a4f4b8d6) are an example for a basic list item.

 ## Compatible devices